dbeaver/dbeaver/README.md

 ## Notes

-Just moved to GitHub.
+- Pull requests are welcome.
+- DBeavert is a free non-profitable hobbie project.
+Please don't expect immediate reaction on issues.
+- If you have any questions, suggestions, ideas, etc - <a href="mailto:serge@jkiss.org">write me</a>.
-Visit http://dbeaver.jkiss.org for more information.
+- Visit http://dbeaver.jkiss.org for more information.
+- Thanks for using DBeaver ;)